openshift/ansible-service-broker/README.md

 * APB runtime 2 - all APBs tagged `release-1.1` as well as APBs with label `"com.redhat.apb.runtime"="2"`.

-You can examime the runtime of a particular APB with `docker inspect $APB --format "{{ index .Config.Labels \"com.redhat.apb.runtime\" }}"`.
+You can examine the runtime of a particular APB with `docker inspect $APB --format "{{ index .Config.Labels \"com.redhat.apb.runtime\" }}"`.
 An APB without a `"com.redhat.apb.runtime"` label is APB runtime 1.
 For example: